elfadel/quicly/README.md

 Note
 ---
-This repository is a forked of [quicly](https://github.com/h2o/quicly) project.
+This repository is a fork of [quicly](https://github.com/h2o/quicly) project.